 Teaching the Colorado Academic Standards in Reading, Writing, and Communicating is supported through a wide array of free instructional resources.
 This webpage lists just a few of these resources and will be updated regularly.
-If you are an educator in Colorado and have suggestions for a great free resource please email Charles Dana Hall.
+If you are an educator in Colorado and have suggestions for a great free resource please email Vince Puzick.
 For additional opportunities please check Professional Development.

 This page is currently organized by resources for Reading and Writing.
 In addition, there are resources for general Classroom Practices.
 Links and resources for “speaking and listening” and for “research and reasoning” are forthcoming.

 - Research in Reading, Writing, and Communicating

 Phonological awareness refers to a person’s ability to recognize component speech sounds that make up spoken words.
 Essentially, words can be separated in three ways.
 The easiest is by syllable—rab-bit.
 A second way involves separating words into onsets (initial consonant[s]) and rime (the vowel and what follows) – cat = C/AT.
 The third (and most difficult) way to demonstrate phonological awareness is by dividing words into phonemes, or individual sounds – cat = C/A/T. Phonological awareness is essential for learning phonics.

 Phonics typically refers to study that stresses letters and the sounds they represent.
 This word is also used to describe reading and/or spelling instruction that teaches sound-symbol correspondences.

 Fluent reading is defined as the ability to access text with appropriate rate, accuracy, and prosody.
 Reading rate refers to the speed at which readers move through text.
 Accuracy refers to the ability to read without miscues.
 Finally, prosody is considered a critical component of oral reading fluency.
 Prosody is the ability to read with appropriate phrasing and intonation.
 The ability to read with good prosody depends on automatic, accurate word recognition.